-Please read the following information to book your visit and so you know what to expect as we welcome you back to the Record Office.
+Please read the following information to book your visit and so you know what to expect at the Record Office.

-- We have space for four researchers accessing original records or local studies publications per morning or afternoon session
+- We have space for six researchers accessing original records or local studies publications per morning or afternoon session

-- We have space for one researcher using a microfilm reader per morning or afternoon session
+- We have space for two researchers using microfilm readers per morning or afternoon session

-- Visitors to the Record Office are encouraged to wear face coverings at all times
+- Visitors to the Record Office are required to wear face coverings at all times

 - Gloves should not be worn to handle documents